blekhmanlab/medication-microbiome/README.md

 ### Description

 This page contains code to run the models and generate the figures in this paper.
-Code and selected de-identified data files are available on Zenodo.
+Code, output files, and selected de-identified data files are available on Zenodo.
 To generate the figures, run:
 `./build_figures.py`